Updates made to this policy

 - cases need to be transferred between sites

-- te tamaiti is living temporarily outside their home area – for example, in a residential facility or at boarding school
+- te tamaiti or rangatahi is living temporarily outside their home area – for example, in a residential facility, at boarding school or on bail

-- a prospective caregiver or provisional caregiver lives in a different area from te tamaiti.
+- a prospective caregiver or provisional caregiver lives in a different area from te tamaiti or rangatahi.

 When a report of concern is received and more than 1 site is involved

-Reports of concern are referred to the site nearest to the present location of te tamaiti.
+Reports of concern are referred to the site nearest to the present location of te tamaiti or rangatahi.

-When another site is working with te tamaiti, the supervisor receiving the new report of concern must contact the appropriate supervisor in the site where the open phase is located.
+When another site is working with te tamaiti or rangatahi, the supervisor receiving the new report of concern must contact the appropriate supervisor in the site where the open phase is located.